 Dr. Elizabeth Dunn is a professor in the Department of Psychology at the University of British Columbia.
 Dr. Dunn conducts experimental research on self-knowledge and happiness, with a current focus on how mobile technology can both support and undermine human well-being.
 She is the co-author of “Happy Money: The Science of Happier Spending” (Simon & Schuster) with Dr. Michael Norton.
-Her work has appeared in top journals, with two papers published in Science, and she given talks at PopTech! (here) and TEDx (here).
+Her work has appeared in top journals, with three papers published in Science, and she has given talks at PopTech! (here) and TEDx (here).
 She was selected as one of the “rising stars” in academia by the Chronicle of Higher Education in 2004 and was an honoree for the 2007 Mind Gym Academic Prize for pioneering work in positive psychology.
 In 2010, she received a New Investigator Award from the Canadian Institutes of Health Research, as well as UBC’s Robert E. Knox Master Teacher Award.
 Her research has been featured in hundreds of media outlets around the world, including The New York Times, The Globe and Mail, The London Times, Maclean’s, Time, and CNN.
 Dr. Dunn is also an avid surfer and skier.

 Want to be a part of this fun lab?
 Click here to find out how to join!

 Interested in being a participant in one of our studies?

 We invite you to send us an email to our lab manager, Alison Knill, at email@example.com with your contact information to be included on a list of interested participants to call when we have studies available.